-- 10. Q. Does the maximum tax provisions for a boat and an airplane apply to the casual excise tax, as well as the sales tax and the use tax? - A. Yes.
-Note: Since boats may be sold with a boat motor and trailer, the Department has issued an advisory opinion, SC Revenue Ruling #18-13, concerning the application of the sales tax, the use tax, and the casual excise tax to the sale of boats, boat motors, and boat trailers.
-See SC Revenue Ruling #18-13 for a more detailed information.
+- 11. Q. Does the maximum tax provisions for a boat, boat motor, and an airplane apply to the casual excise tax, as well as the sales tax and the use tax? - A. Yes.
+Note: Since boats may be sold with a boat motor and trailer, the Department has issued an advisory opinion, entitled "Sales of Boats, Boat Motors, and Boat Trailers," concerning the application of the sales tax, the use tax, and the casual excise tax to the sale of boats, boat motors, and boat trailers.
+See the Department's website (dor.sc.gov) for the most recent version of this advisory opinion.